SinaKarimi7/snapp-python/readme.md

 When we're using position and keyword arguments, every argument after the first keyword argument must also be a keyword argument.
 It's sometimes useful to mix them, but often times we'll use either all positional or all keyword.

-Somethimes you don't want a variable to accidentally assigned a value(or simply can't), for example in our *contact_card* function we may want to have a *format* argument that user can only pass it by name.
+Sometimes you don't want a variable to accidentally assigned a value(or simply can't), for example in our *contact_card* function we may want to have a *format* argument that user can only pass it by name.

 ```python
 >>> def contact_card(name, age, car_model, *, format):